miniboxing/miniboxing.github.io/using_out.md

 {% highlight text %}
 Options for plugin 'minibox':
-  -P:minibox:log          log miniboxing signature transformations -P:minibox:stats        log miniboxing tree transformations (verbose logging) -P:minibox:debug        debug logging for the miniboxing plugin (rarely used) -P:minibox:hijack       hijack the @specialized(...) notation for miniboxing -P:minibox:spec-no-opt  don't optimize method specialization -P:minibox:loader       generate classloader-friendly code (but more verbose) -P:minibox:no-logo      skip the miniboxing logo display) -P:minibox:two-way      generate variants for long and double instead of just double)
+  -P:minibox:warn                warn when missing out specialization opportunities (will become default in the future) -P:minibox:warn-all            same as above, but warn even for outside code, such as libraries that could be optimized -P:minibox:hijack              hijack the @specialized(...) notation for miniboxing -P:minibox:mark-all            implicitly add @miniboxed annotations to all type parameters -P:minibox:log                 log miniboxing signature transformations
 {% endhighlight %}

 An example of using `-P:minibox:log` and `-P:minibox:hijack` (notice the `@specialized` annotation instead of `@miniboxed`):